Save the date

 Brussels & online

-Building on the 2023 session held at the ESWI conference in Valencia, ESWI is set to host this one-day hybrid summit that concentrates on the healthcare and economic impact of RSV disease, along with the potential solutions expected in the near future.
+Building on the 2023 session held at the ESWI conference in Valencia, ESWI hosted this one-day hybrid summit that concentrated on the healthcare and economic impact of RSV disease, along with the potential solutions expected in the near future.

 The inspiration for this event remains pertinent, as we continue to witness an increase in RSV infections and remarkable progress in technology and vaccine development.
 As a result, ESWI firmly believes that maintaining a keen focus on RSV is of utmost importance and in particular on the Science-and-Policy Interface of RSV.